-Please post all course-related questions on Piazza (found in left navigation panel in Canvas) so the whole class may benefit from our conversation.
-Piazza is also easily searchable and you may find your question already answered.
-Not all posts require a reply from the instructor/TA and often it is better for students to hash out an answer to a question.
+Please post all course-related questions in the Piazza discussion boards so that the whole class may benefit from our conversations.
+Not all posts require a reply from the instructor or learning assistants and often it is better for students to work on an answer to a question themselves, helping cement understanding or locate resources to answer questions.
+There will be a delay set to facilitate students getting a chance to answer first.